jgmalcolm/jgmalcolm.github.io/_drafts/co-founders.md

 ## Equity

 > A beginning is the time for taking the most delicate care that the balances
-> are correct.  *"Dune", book 1*
+> are correct.  *(Dune, book 1)*

-* Equal split is best, unless you have a strong reason otherwise.
-  * Anything other than equal will create a subtle imbalance.
+**Equal split is best, unless you have a strong reason otherwise.** Anything other than equal will create a subtle imbalance.
 The minor partners will feel less responsibility and show less initiative.
-    * Some days you'll be the slug, and on those days you want to know that your partners are picking up the slack.
+Some days you'll be the slug, and on those days you want to know that your partners are picking up the slack.

-  * Even if one partner clearly brings more to the venture, think long and hard about tipping this balance.
+Even if one partner clearly brings more to the venture, think long and hard about tipping this balance.
 You never know what the future holds, and likely you'll all end up growing in your rolls.

-  * Instead of creating an imbalance from the start, look at the core competences and areas of the business and come up with a rough split that allows the would-be minor members to grow.
+Instead of creating an imbalance from the start, look at the core competences and areas of the business and come up with a rough split that allows the would-be minor members to grow.

-* Reasons for unequal:
-  * Significant experience and maturity differences relevant to the venture.
-  * Financial resources and capitalization
+**When to consider unequal splits.** There are good reasons to consider an unequal split.
+One partner might bring significant industry and operational experience, financial resources and capitalization, or simply putting more time into the project.

 ## Competencies